Hearing

 What causes it?

 Nobody knows exactly what causes Misophonia.
-Researchers believe that those with Misophonia have acquired the problems when the were young. it is not an innate or inborn reaction (did not exist at birth).
+Researchers believe that those with Misophonia acquired the problems when they were young.
+It is not an innate reaction.
+Life changing events may initiate Misophonia, or it may be genetic.

 How is Misophonia treated?

-Treatment often involves a multidisciplinary approach combining sound retraining therapy by audiologists and supportive counseling in which coping strategies are emphasized.
+There is no cure yet.
+Treatment should involve a multidisciplinary approach combining sound retraining therapy by audiologists and supportive counseling, in which coping strategies are emphasized.
+However, many counselors and psychologists in Washington state have never heard of or dealt with individuals with Misophonia.

 Hyperacusis